Best Football Stats API in 2026 — Compared

 Weaknesses

 - Newer in the market.
-Less community content, fewer Stack Overflow threads, and a smaller user base compared to API-Football or Sportmonks.
+Less community content, fewer Stack Overflow threads, and a smaller user base compared to older providers.
 You are an earlier adopter.

 - No official SDKs yet.
 You will be writing your own HTTP client wrapper.
 The API is standard REST, so this is straightforward, but it is worth noting.